dotnetcore/Home/README.md

 In 2019, we provided the NCC domain asset 'dotnet-china.com' to the [.NET China Community Joint Meeting (NCJM)](https://github.com/dotnet-china), we started a new domain '[dotnetcore.xyz](https://www.dotnetcore.xyz)'.
 We NCC are working with NCJM, to make .NET GREATER together.

+## Our member code of conduct

+In order to build an open, innovative, inclusive and welcoming community, we have published the [Code of Conduct for Members](code-of-conduct.md).

 ## Repos and Projects

 Our project is divided into two phases: the _NCC Sandbox Projects phase_ and the _NCC Top-Level Projects phase_.
 When a new project is applied to join NCC and successfully pass the review and complete the preparatory work before joining, the project will automatically enter the _NCC Sandbox Projects phase_.
 If you want to apply to join NCC, please read the [How to join us](#how-to-join-us) section.